Vera Menchik: 1923–27: Price rivalry, Women's World Champion

 Menchik began to receive media attention prior to the London Girls' Championship, where she won the first two editions with perfect scores in 1926 and 1927.
 There were over 30 photographers from the press present on the day of the opening ceremonies at the inaugural edition primarily to report on Menchik.
 She also had the opportunity to speak on BBC Radio.
 Her sister finished in joint second and runner-up at these two championships.
 In-between these tournaments, Menchik won the Major-level reserve section at the Christmas Congress, her first notable tournament victory at a high-level open tournament.
-Although she did not fare as well at the next edition at the end of 1927, she defeated Abraham Baratz, a game recognized as her first victory over an established master.
+The following year at the tournament at the end of 1927, she defeated Abraham Baratz, a game recognized as her first victory over an established master.

 Menchik's biggest triumph in 1927 was becoming the inaugural Women's World Champion at age 21.
 The International Chess Federation (FIDE) hosted the first Chess Olympiad in July 1927 and decided to have a women's tournament in conjunction with the event.
 The event organizers wanted and were able to convince FIDE to retroactively declare the winner of the women's tournament the first FIDE Women's World Champion.
 The tournament was a 12-player round-robin featuring representatives of eight European countries.
 Menchik won the tournament with a dominant score of 10½/11, only drawing once against Edith Michell.
 She finished 1½ points ahead of the runner-up Katarina Beskow, and 5 points ahead of Price, who came in sixth place with an even score.